pannob/uni_analytics_work/README.md

 # 3) machine_learning_cw.pdf (Machine Learning task using python)
 ### google colab links available at the end of the pdf file
-- using absenteeism at work dataset from UCI Machine Learning Repository developed machine learning pipeline to predict employee absenteeism
+- Using absenteeism at work dataset from UCI Machine Learning Repository developed machine learning pipeline to predict employee absenteeism
 -